-I recently completed my PhD at the University of Cambridge, where I was supervised by Bert Vaux and Francis Nolan.
+In 2016, I completed my PhD at the University of Cambridge, where I was supervised by Bert Vaux and Francis Nolan.
 My PhD focussed, among other things, on the co-variation of ethnolinguistic, stylistic and intonational phenomena in the English spoken in Sydney, Australia.
 I am still very interested in linguistic variation in Aboriginal English.

 - Intonation and other aspects of prosody